-Services at the First Presbyterian Church tomorrow, will be as follows: 10 o'clock, Bible School; 11 o'clock public worship.
+Services at the First Presbyterian Church tomorrow, will be as follows: 10 o'clock, Bible School; 11 o'clock, public worship.
 Mr. Sheppard will preach on the topic "Two Lights."
 This is the last in the series on "Prophecy and Progress."
-The address for the afternoon service held at 4 o'clock, will be "Is Man Immortal?"
-There will be no afternoon service during the Society and Suprementations. be no afternoon services during the Spring and Summer.
+The address for the afternoon service, and Progress."
+The address for the afternoon service, held at 4 o'clock, will be "Is Man Immortal?"
+There wi.I be no afternoon services during the Spring and Summer.

-The annual congregational meeting of the church and

-congregation was held in the Social Rooms of the church on Wednesday night.
-A church supper was held at 6:30 which was attended by a large company of the members of the congregation.
+The annual congregational meeting of the church and congregation was held in the Social Rooms of the church on Wednesday night.
+A church supper was held at 6:30, which was attended by a large company of the members of the congregation.
 At the business session of the meeting, reports were read from the various organizations, and fine progress was reported all along the line.

-The annual meeting of the Ladies' Auxiliary of the Pres The annual meeting of the Ladies' Auxiliary of the Prebyterian Church, was held on Monday afternoon, at home of Mrs. S. Canaday, Ibois Street.
+The annual meeting of the Ladies' Auxiliary of the Pres-The annual meeting of the Ladies' Auxiliary of the Presbyterian Church, was held on Monday afternoon, at the home of Mrs. S. Canaday, Ibois Street.
 The chief business was the election of officers.
 Mrs. S. Canaday was elected president; Mrs. Chas.
 Larsh, vice-president; Mrs. O. Reinert, treasurer Mrs. Chas.
 W. Johnson, corresponding secretary and Mrs. F. Dede, recording secretary.
 The ladies reported a very successful year along all lines of activity.